coolpalani/installing-kubernetes-with-kubeadm/README.md

 Execute the following on master:<br />
     ``kubectl get nodes -o jsonpath='{.items[*].spec.podCIDR}' --all-namespaces``<br />
-If the output is empty, edit /etc/kubernetes/manifests/kube-controller-manager.yaml<br /> Add the following lines on the spec of kube-controller-manager command (line 24):<br />
+If the output is empty, edit /etc/kubernetes/manifests/kube-controller-manager.yaml on the **master node**<br /> Add the following lines on the spec of kube-controller-manager command (line 24):<br />

     - --allocate-node-cidrs=true